Top 10 items I often carry in my bag…

 Let’s check out my list:

-1) Flash cards – You would be surprised how many people I have met on workshops that suddenly run out of memory in their camera.
+1) Memory cards – You would be surprised how many people I have met on workshops that suddenly run out of memory in their camera.
 Memory cards have to be the cheapest item you’ll ever use in photography yet seem to be the one item people skimp on.
-I own more than 300GB worth of cards that I use on extended trips allowing me to ensure I have adequate backup of all my images.
+I own more than 500GB worth of cards that I use on extended trips allowing me to ensure I have adequate backup of all my images.

 2) Filters – I carry one, my trusty Polarizer.
 Occasionally I’ll bring along a graduated split neutral density filter, otherwise it’s just the Polarizer I take.
 Using the polarizer will reduce haze in day light pictures and bring out a nice blue sky.